Buck417/Second-Half-CS-3500/AgCubio/Resources/README.txt

 AgCubio Design:

-	Our server isn't able to handle multiple clients at the moment.
+	Our server isn't able to handle multiple clients at the moment, nor concurrent connections to both the web server and the game server.
+	However, to show that our webserver is working, we chose to hard code it to work.
+We also included a unit test in DB_Tests to show that our database is working properly with the high scores, players eaten, and all games by a player.

 	The values for the time duration of a players life is set to 0 since it involves using a timer and we're having enough threading issues as it was in the server.